-- Clients benefit from the flexibility of an exchange-traded investment. - Provides access to this segment of the market with a single transaction. - Optimised risk/return profile thanks to a broad diversification across a range of sectors. - The fund offers a high degree of transparency and cost efficiency. - UCITS compliant fund.
+- Clients benefit from the flexibility of an exchange-traded investment. - Provides access to the performance of the index with a single transaction. - Optimised risk/return profile thanks to a broad diversification across a range of countries and sectors. - The fund offers a high degree of transparency and cost efficiency. - UCITS compliant fund.